eellak/fossbot-web-simulator/godot/README.md

 * Boolean Horizontal Ground = Set this to true if horizontal ground in scene for more accurate rotation and movement (you can also do it from editor).
 Restart scene to apply different value for boolean horizontal ground.
 * To change camera: press 1 for player camera, 2 for orthogonal player camera, 3 for stage camera.
 * To handle camera within screen: press right click and drag or movement keys (w, a, s, d or arrows).
+* For the Flask Server, make sure to have defined the url_for in template html (and also that all index.html is saved in templates and all the other required files for the sim in static).